The Complete Guide to Pricing Your Services in 2026

 When to Raise Your Prices

 If you haven't raised prices in 2026, you've effectively taken a pay cut.
-With cumulative inflation over the past few years, a rate you set in 2023 buys significantly less today.
+Based on Bureau of Labor Statistics CPI data, cumulative inflation over the past few years means a rate you set in 2023 buys significantly less today.

 - You're booked solid and turning away work